z4yx/GoAuthing/README.md

 Or, to be more secure, you can choose `goauthing@.service` and store the config in `~/.auth-thu`.

 For other authentication like IPv6, you can copy these service files and modify them correspondingly.

+It is suggested that one configures and runs it manually first with `debug` flag turned on, which ensures the correctness of one's config, then start it as system service.
+For `daemonize` flag, it forces the program to only log errors, hence debugging should be done earlier and manually. `daemonize` is automatically turned on for system service (ref to associated systemd unit files).

 ## Build